 After nearly two weeks in Milan, I already got bored with touristy places like Duomo and Navigli district.
-So I woke up Saturday morning and decided to go for a day trip to Lake Como (Como Lago) with friends.
+So I woke up Saturday morning and decided to go for a day trip to Lake Como (Como Lago) with my uni classmates.

 The morning chill still lingered as we gathered, but the sky was so blue and all of us were so excited to start our first get-away trip in Milan.
 From Cadorna railway station, our group of 12 took the Trenord train to Como Lago which departs every 30 minutes and takes roughly an hour to get there.
 Getting away from the city’s hustle and bustle with friends from six countries and four continents is such a fascinating experience.
 A friend said Lake Como is home to American actor George Clooney and other celebrities like Madona and Donatella Versace.
 I pictured in my head some calm and beautiful landscape with lake and sky reflected, ancient churches, private villas and lots of flowers.